DPG CIPD LOGO

 This means there are things you can do to put a positive spin on the day, and that includes going out of your way to show random acts of kindness to neighbours and peers.

 When we help people it makes them happy, and in return, we feel happier too.
-Whether it’s assisting someone in isolation with their shop or donating goods to charity, helping others is shown to reduce stress, ultimately benefitting your overall mental, emotional, and physical health.
+Whether it’s assisting our elderly neighbour with carrying their shop or donating goods to charity, helping others is shown to reduce stress, ultimately benefitting your overall mental, emotional, and physical health.

 6. Try Something New